UPPMAX/bianca_workshops/docs/extra/pip.md

     - Install it on Rackham.
 Perhaps you need it here as well!
 Then transfer to ``wharf`` and Bianca local python library.
     - Make a virtual environment with one or several packages on Rackham.
 Then transfer to ``wharf`` and Bianca (any place).

-## Only download on Transfer and install on Bianca
+## Only download on Rackham/Transit and install on Bianca

 ### Rackham